 This includes checking the suitability of all staff and volunteers; ensuring that we have effective procedures for identifying and managing all issues likely to cause significant harm to children; ensuring a safe environment in which our pupils can learn and develop; enabling our pupils to acquire the relevant knowledge and information; and working with other agencies as appropriate.
 Further information can be found in our Safeguarding and Child Protection policy.

 At Walsh Memorial CE Infant School we understand that safeguarding is everyone’s responsibility.
 All members of staff, including teaching and support staff receive annual safeguarding training.

 This covers all areas in the DFE document, Keeping Children Safe in Education (updated September 2022) – including the Prevent Strategy, FGM and Child Sexual Exploitation.

-Mrs Wall, Mrs Down, Mrs Brett and Mrs Hemmings, are the school’s Designated Safeguarding Leads (DSL) and they all attend regular training to keep up to date with all issues relating to child protection and safeguarding.
+Mrs Wall, Mr Clark, Mr Walters, Mrs Brett and Mrs Hemmings, are the school’s Designated Safeguarding Leads (DSL) and they all attend regular training to keep up to date with all issues relating to child protection and safeguarding.
 The School has tight procedures that record issues that relate to child protection.
 We work with an array of agencies including Children’s Services, the School Nurse and the Police.
 Additional updates and training are given to staff as needed throughout the year.
 The named Safeguarding Governor is James Hanson.

 All members on the school staff have to have a DBS check (Disclosure and Barring Service ) in order to work in school.
 This is regardless of the employee’s role.
 In addition all volunteers and anybody else who has regular contact with children are checked.
 Visitors to the school either provide their own DBS on arrival or are members of professional bodies who are registered by their employer, such as OFSTED inspectors or Local Authority Employees who have a DBS through their own professional body.